Aggregation of Published Non-Uniform Axial Power Data for Phase II of the OECD/NEA AI/ML Critical Heat Flux Benchmark: Preliminary Modeling Efforts

+where $A$, $B$, $C$ and $H$ are empirical parameters that depend on the thermodynamic state, flow conditions and geometric factors, $h_\text{fg}$ is the latent heat of vaporization, $x$ is the steam quality, $D$ is the hydraulic diameter, $G$ is the mass flow rate.

-Traditional CHF correlations, such as those by Bowring~\cite{bowring1972} and Biasi~\cite{biasi1967}, were initially used to predict the collected dataset and were evaluated separately for uniform and non-uniform heating conditions.
+These correlations were used to predict the collected dataset and were evaluated separately for uniform and non-uniform heating conditions.
 For uniform cases, Bowring's correlation yields a root mean square error (RMSE) of 27\%, which increases significantly to 74\% for non-uniform cases.
 Biasi's correlation performs worse, with an RMSE of 62\% for uniform cases and 74\% for non-uniform ones.
 Both models occasionally produce unphysical (negative) CHF values, particularly near the limits of their applicability, and exhibit a systematic bias in predicting the CHF location under non-uniform heating.
 In contrast, the LUT~\cite{groeneveld2007}, including a non-uniform axial heat flux correction factor \cite{todreas2021}, demonstrates better overall performance, achieving a lower RMSE of approximately 20\% for uniform cases and maintaining greater robustness under non-uniform conditions, with an RMSE of 36\%, see Fig.~\ref{fig:2}.